jatinkumar2438/Python/README.md

 # Python
-This repo contains basic applications in python coded by Jatin.
+This repo contains basic applications in Python coded by Jatin.